-- There has been considerable contraction of high seas fleets over the past decade (e.g. see Figure 6 of Osamu et al. 2011, and Figures 8 and 9 of Itoh 2020), making it unclear whether the spatial coverage of the longline fleet is representative of the full spatial distribution of the sub-adult component of the stock.
+- There has been considerable contraction of high seas fleets over the past decade (e.g. see Figure 6 of Osamu et al 2011 and Figures 8 and 9 of Itoh 2020), making it unclear whether the spatial coverage of the longline fleet is representative of the full spatial distribution of the sub-adult component of the stock.
 Understanding the spatial and temporal interactions of the fishery and stock is important for interpretation and standardisation of CPUE a key abundance index in the stock assessment and management procedure.
-This has been highlighted with the issues identified with the CPUE this year (Anon., 2020). - 2.
-The gene-tagging methodology is based on assumptions of mixing of the "tagged" 2-year-olds with the rest of the cohort between release and recapture events.
+This has been highlighted with the issues identified with the CPUE in recent CCSBT meetings (Anon., 2020). - 2.
+The gene-tagging methodology is based on assumptions of mixing of the "tagging" 2-year-olds with the rest of the cohort between release and recapture events.
 These assumptions were explored in the design study (Preece et al., 2015), and informed by previous conventional and electronic tagging programs (CCSBT 2010; Basson et al., 2012).
-These tagging programs indicated good levels of mixing of tagged and untagged fish during the annual migration of juveniles to and from the Great Australian Bight (GAB), and that most 2-year-old SBT return to the GAB as 3-year-olds.
+These tagging programs indicated good levels of mixing of tagged and untagged fish during the annual migration of juveniles to and from the Great Australian Bight (GAB, South Australia), and that most 2-year-old SBT return to the GAB as 3-year-olds.
 As the stock rebuilds, migration pathways may vary from the historical norms of the last few decades.
 This has been noted previously as a juvenile component of the stock historically found off New South Wales disappeared in the early 1980s (Caton, 1991), probably due to high exploitation and associated reductions in population size.
-Thus, changes in the spatial dynamics of SBT as abundance changes are plausible. - 3.
-Over the recent seasons, the Australian surface fishery has shifted operations eastwards from its traditional areas in the central GAB.
-This shift in the fishery may reflect operational and or economic considerations for the fishery, or may be indicative of temporal or spatial changes in juvenile migration and patterns of summer residency (Patterson et al., 2018a).
-Changing ocean conditions, such as warming waters, may drive changes in the spatial distribution of SBT habitat and preferred areas for fishing; having information about such changes is clearly of interest to industry (e.g., Eveson et al., 2018).
+Thus, changes in spatial dynamics in response to changes in abundance are plausible in SBT.

+3. Over the recent seasons, the Australian surface fishery has shifted operations eastwards from its traditional areas in the central GAB.
+This shift in the fishery may reflect operational and or economic considerations for the fishery or may be indicative of temporal or spatial changes in juvenile migration and patterns of summer residency (Patterson et al., 2018a).
+Changing ocean conditions, such as warming waters, may drive changes in the spatial distribution of SBT habitat and preferred areas for fishing; having information about such changes is clearly of interest to industry (Eveson et al., 2018).
 Additionally, while the gene tagging estimates of recruitment (Preece et al., 2019) should be largely robust to these changes, substantial shifts in GAB summer residence by juvenile SBT may have logistical implications for the collection of genetic samples from released fish.

-Examination of the electronic tag data currently available to the proposed project, shows that it is from the late 1990s and 2000s (Table 1).
+The electronic tag data currently available to the proposed project is from the late 1990s and 2000s (Table 1).
 Over the last decade there have been relatively few deployments of electronic tags by Australia to determine whether the movement and habitat regimes of the past still hold today.

-Table 1.
-Summary of all electronic tag releases and recaptures by year (includes archival and pop-upsatellite tags) for Australian and CCSBT-related programs between 1993 and present.
-Note the gap inreleases between 2009 and 2014, and post-2014.
+satellite tags) for Australian CCSBT-related programs between 1993 and present.
+Note the gap in releases between 2009 and 2014, and post-2014.
+Year Released Recaptured